Sofi Tukker

-Sofi Tukker (stylized "SOFI TUKKER") is a musical duo based in New York City, consisting of Sophie Hawley-Weld and Tucker Halpern.
+Sofi Tukker (stylized "SOFI TUKKER") is an American musical DJ duo based in New York City, consisting of Sophie Hawley-Weld and Tucker Halpern.
 They are known for their songs "Drinkee", "Best Friend", and "Purple Hat".

 "Best Friend" was featured in a commercial during Apple's unveiling of the iPhone X, while "Drinkee" was nominated for a Grammy at the 2017 Grammy Awards.
 In December 2018, their album Treehouse was nominated for a Grammy for Best Dance/Electronic Album.

 History

 Sofi Tukker is the duo of Sophie Hawley-Weld and Tucker Halpern.

-Sophie Hawley-Weld was born in Frankfurt, Germany, but grew up in rural Canada and Atlanta.
+Sophie Hawley-Weld was born in Frankfurt, Germany, but grew up in rural Canada (Port Perry Ontario) and Atlanta.
 She then attended United World College of the Adriatic, a UWC in Duino, Italy.
 While in college Hawley-Weld studied Portuguese; her love for Brazilian culture and the Portuguese language inspired a move to Brazil afterwards, to further learn the language and collaborate with local poets and artists.

 Tucker Halpern was born in Brookline, Massachusetts.
 Growing up, he was a basketball player who was recruited by Noble and Greenough School, ending up at Brown University where he played three years and was the captain for a year.
 Due to an illness, he changed his career, started DJing, occasionally with musician Nicolas Jaar, and concentrated on making music.

 Halpern and Hawley-Weld first met at Brown University in 2014 at an art gallery where Hawley-Weld was performing.
 Halpern approached her and they began writing and performing songs together.
 They then moved to New York City to focus on their artist projects and performing.
 After an accident that left Hawley-Weld in a wheelchair for four months, the two had to maintain their relationship over Skype calls.
 This gave Hawley-Weld an opportunity to learn how to use Ableton Live.

 Sofi Tukker released an EP, Soft Animals on July 8, 2016.
 The EP includes "Drinkee", "Matadora", "Awoo", "Déjà Vu Affair", "Moon Tattoo", and "Hey Lion".
 The title comes from the 1986 Mary Oliver poem “Wild Geese” ("You only have to let the soft animal of your body love what it loves").